 Dogs are individuals, and the amount of food they need depends on their size, age, build, metabolism, and activity level.

-You might like: Shiba Inu Reach 1 Cent
+Explore further: Shiba Inu 1 Cent

 A highly active dog will need more food than a couch potato dog, so be sure to adjust your Staffy's portions accordingly.